nayr31/OffGob/README.md

 - Decomposing will fail if you have renamed your categories
 - Has not been tested on notebooks with disabled categories
+- There is an incredibly small chance that the created object id matches with a pre-existing object is, which may cause problems.

 ## Help